abdualrhman/CSM-assignment-/getting-started-java.md

 ### Compiling your program

-Execute the following command in the terminal:
+Execute the following command in the terminal to compile your Java program:

 ```
 javac *.java